spinkube/documentation/content/en/docs/spin-operator/support/known-issues.md

 This article describes a list of known limitations with running Spin applications on Kubernetes, using SpinKube.

-The project is still evolving, and we anticipate enhancements with each new release of containerd-spin-shim.

 - [Specific Configuration of `spin up`](#specific-configuration-of-spin-up)
 - [Limitation in File Mounts for Components](#limitation-in-file-mounts-for-components)